In the Beginning Home Care Agency in Pittsburgh, PA

 Pros

-• pro They were very friendly and explained their philosophy and procedures.
+• pro The agency staff were very friendly and explained their philosophy and procedures.

-• pro The owner seemed to understand the reviewer's position.
+• pro The owner seemed to understand the client’s position.

 Cons

-• pro The caregiver was late by 15?20 minutes on most days and sometimes did not show up at all.
+• pro The caregiver was 15–20 minutes late on about half the days and sometimes did not show up at all, with no notice.

-• pro The agency did not provide a replacement caregiver after the termination.
+• pro The agency did not provide a replacement caregiver after termination.

-• pro The deposit refund was handled poorly, with only a 50% refund offered and delays in payment.
+• pro The deposit refund was mishandled and delayed, with only partial refunds offered.

 Review